TimoIllusion/simple-ai-benchmarking/README.md

 ## Quickstart

-Assuming tensorflow or pytorch is already installed in your environment (and gpu is available).
+Assuming tensorflow or pytorch is already installed in your environment:

-Install SAI directly using pip: `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git`
+1. Install SAI directly using pip: `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git`

-Run benchmark: `sai-tf` or `sai-pt` to benchmark tensorflow or pytorch respectively.
+2. Run benchmark: `sai-tf` or `sai-pt` to benchmark tensorflow or pytorch respectively.

 NOTE: The results are not comparable, since different model architectures are used per default.

-To install base tensorflow and pytorch, you can also install SAI with
+To install tensorflow and pytorch when installing SAI, you can also install using the following commands:

 `pip install git+https://github.com/TimoIllusion/simple-ai-benchmarking.git[tf]` (installs tensorflow)